-Defining and developing a realistic plan to achieve this sweet-spot will improve the project experience once a contract has been secured.
+Defining and developing a realistic plan to find this sweet -spot will improve the project experience once a contract has been secured.
 This investment is worth it, even though it may increase the time and costs of preparation.

 2. Be prepared to make a fast decision

 Commercial contracts often work on a tight timeline: The time for proposals is frequently no more than four weeks.
-That means NGOs need to be able to make a fast go or no-go decision, often before the official tender announcement.
+This means NGOs need to be able to make a rapid go or no-go decision, often before the official tender announcement.

 3. Get used to a new way of thinking about budget

-NGOs usually work with a capped cost budget plus a management fee – usually 7 to 10 percent – both set by the donor.
+NGOs usually work with a capped cost budget plus a management fee – usually seven to ten percent – both set by the donor.

-Commercial contracts to not usually come with a predetermined price tag.
+Commercial contracts do not usually come with a predetermined price tag.
 Bidders need to put the most innovative, cost-effective and relevant cost structure in place to suit the projects.
-That might be a cost plus fixed fee, or an all-in price structure, or a mixture thereof.
-Payments by results is another potential challenge that needs to be understood and its risks mitigated.
+This might be a cost- plus fixed fee, an all-in price structure or a mixture thereof.
+Payments by Results is another potential challenge that needs to be understood and its risks mitigated.

-Developing a program with a competitive and reasonable budget requires a change in thinking and detailed knowledge about an organisation’s own cost base.
+Developing a programme with a competitive and reasonable budget requires a change in thinking and detailed knowledge about the organisation’s own cost base.
 Capacity building can help ensure that NGO staff are prepared to operate comfortably in this new way.

 4. Build alliances from the get-go

 Rarely in a large commercial contract does the lead agency – whether an NGO or a firm – implement a project alone.
 Alliances, subcontracting and consortia are the norm.
-Like in the grant world, these alliances are critical to function properly, starting from the proposal submission.
+Like in the grant world, it is critical that these alliances function properly, beginning with proposal submission.
 If partners do not perform, the entire consortium may risk not getting paid.

 NGOs are very accustomed to working “through partners”.
 In a commercial contract, they need to ensure that this cooperation works even better, even before the bid is put together.
-While not a big change to current thinking, this is a critical one.
+While not a big change to current thinking, this is critical.